 To ensure the future viability and sustainability of the Australian honey bee industry.

 The Code underpins the National Bee Biosecurity Program and is based on the principles of good biosecurity.
 It describes the outcomes a beekeeper needs to achieve for good pest and disease prevention and control.
-It is not a manual on how to keep bees; it tells beekeepers what they must achieve but how they achieve it will be up to the individual and will be influenced by their situation.
-The standards set in the Code are only those things that all beekeepers should be doing to minimise the impact of pests and diseases on their hives.
+It is not a manual on how to keep bees; the Code tells beekeepers what they must achieve but how they achieve it will be up to the individual and will be influenced by their situation.
+The standards set in the Code are only those things that all beekeepers should be doing to minimise the impact of pests and diseases on their own hives and those of their fellow beekeepers.

 The Principles of Good Biosecurity

 The Code has been developed to incorporate fundamental biosecurity principles into the practices of all Australian beekeepers.
-In the context of beekeeping, biosecurity can be defined as:

-“A set of preventive measures designed to reduce the risk of spread of pests or infectious diseases in bees”

-The principles for good beekeeping biosecurity are:
+In the context of beekeeping, “biosecurity” can be defined as “a set of preventive measures designed to reduce the risk of introduction and spread of pests or diseases in bees” and the principles of good beekeeping biosecurity describe the actions a beekeeper should take to minimise the impact of pests and diseases on their bees and the bees of other beekeepers.

 Training and planning

-Beekeepers and their employees should be appropriately trained in disease and pest prevention, identification and control.
-Our understanding of bee pests and diseases and the tools we have available to manage them are continually evolving so regular refreshing of training, even for experienced beekeepers, is important to keep knowledge up to date.
+Beekeepers and their employees must be appropriately trained in disease and pest prevention, identification and control.
+Because our understanding of bee pests and diseases and the tools we have available to manage them are continually evolving, regular refreshing of training, even for experienced beekeepers, is important to keep knowledge up to date.

 Beekeepers should plan ahead – know in advance how they will respond to a disease or pest detection.
 All beekeepers should have a written biosecurity plan that is regularly updated as their situation changes.

-Reducing exposure to disease
+Reducing exposure of bees to pests and diseases

-Exposure of bees to disease should be reduced by minimising the movement of hives.
-Known disease “hot spots” should be avoided where possible.
+Exposure of bees to pests and diseases should be minimised.
+This can be achieved through maintaining strong bee colonies to prevent robbing of hives.
+Movement of bees into new areas creates new risks for exposure to diseases and, where possible, the movement of hives should be kept to a minimum.
+At the very least known disease “hot spots” should be avoided.
 This is often difficult for commercial beekeepers who must follow honey flow or pollination opportunities but, as a fundamental biosecurity principle, movements should be minimised.

 Bees, feed and equipment should only be obtained from a reliable and reputable source.
 Introduced bees should be segregated (quarantined) and tested pre-purchase or post-arrival to ensure freedom from disease.
 Second-hand equipment should be sterilised before introduction.
-All steps to prevent robbing of hives should be implemented.

-Controlling the potential spread of undetected disease

-Beekeeping activities are often the major cause of spread of disease between hives within an apiary.
-Larger apiaries should be divided into smaller, individually identified units and the movement of bees and equipment between these units should be eliminated or strictly controlled to limit the spread of any introduced pest or disease (a barrier system).
+Beekeepers must not allow other bees to access honey from their hives on plant and equipment.

 Observing bees for signs of pests and diseases

-Bees, brood and hive material should be regularly inspected for evidence of pests and diseases – early detection means faster control and minimal spread.
-Regular testing for AFB is essential and sugar shaking or other tests for exotic mites should be part of the routine disease surveillance protocol.
-Detection or suspicion of any notifiable disease or any unusual disease in an apiary must be promptly reported to the relevant state or territory authority.
+Bees, brood and hive material must be regularly inspected for evidence of pests and diseases – early detection means faster control and minimal spread.
+Regular examination and testing for American foulbrood is essential and examination for exotic mites and, on mainland Australia, Braula fly should be part of the routine disease surveillance protocol.
+Unless a disease like Varroa mite is detected quickly after its arrival in Australia there is little chance it will be eradicated.
+Detection or suspicion of any notifiable disease or any unusual disease in an apiary must be promptly reported to the local state or territory authority.

 Controlling pests and diseases